Workable Vs Greenhouse

 Greenhouse allows businesses to reach a wider audience by empowering them to post on over 1,000 job boards and seamlessly collect candidate information for further collaboration.

-Moreover, it enables recruiting teams to create bulk outreach campaigns using automated, personalized text messages.
+Moreover, it enables recruiting teams to create bulk outreach campaigns using automated, personalized text messages, as well as structured email outreach campaigns through its sourcing automation capabilities, allowing recruiters to engage candidates at scale.
+It also supports CRM-style talent pooling, enabling teams to organize, segment, and nurture candidate pipelines for current and future hiring needs.
 Doing so helps companies reach and hire top talent in the market.

 Organizations can create customized career pages and integrate their current job board into their official website.
 These pages and sites serve as a foundation to educate job seekers about your employment opportunities while leaving a good first impression.